AgrimaKhanna/PhenoMap/README.md

 04_explainability.ipynb
 ```

 You will be prompted to enter a Hugging Face access token.
-Create a Hugging Face account, generate an access token with read permissions for gated models, and request access to:
+Create a Hugging Face account, generate an access token with read access to contents of all public gated repos you can access, and request access to:

 ```
 meta-llama/Llama-3.1-8B-Instruct